spiritix/lada-cache/README.md

 }
 ```

-It's a good practice to create a base model class which extends the Lada Cache model and then will be extended by all your models.
+It's a good practice to create a base model class which extends the Lada Cache model and then gets extended by all your models.

 ## Configuration